What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Pay Off Debts

 If you have existing debt, paying it off can drastically reduce your DTI.
 For example, let’s say you earn $5,000 monthly and pay $2,000 toward debt every month.
 This gives you a DTI of 40%.
-While this DTI can still help you qualify for a loan, lenders like to see DTIs of 36%, so you can try to lower it before applying for a loan by paying off your debts.
+While this DTI can still help you qualify for a loan, lenders like to see DTIs of 36%, so try to lower it before applying for a loan by paying off your debts.

 Increase Your Income

 Increasing your income is another way to reduce your DTI ratio because even though your debt stays the same, a lower percentage of your income will go toward paying it off.
-Luckily, there are several ways to increase your income, such as applying for a promotion at work or working side gigs to supplement your salary.
+There are several ways to increase your income, such as applying for a promotion at work or working side gigs to supplement your salary.

 Report any new positions or jobs to your lender, so they have all the necessary financial documentation.